gharams19/PopMatch/README-Final.md

   * Worked on sending and receiving social media links in the video chat.

 * Wai Hei Ngan
+  * Created MeetingViewController for video chatting
+  * Implemented Twilio Video API for the video chat
+  * Created Twilio video user authentication tokens generation flow
+  * Added timer model to video room using firebase's Realtime database
+  * Implemented basic video functionalities (Such as add time, turn on/off camera, turn on/off mic, inbox, and end call)
+  * Added Icebreaker quiestions for the video room
+  * Improved sending and receiving social media user experince for the video chat
+  * Created accept/reject flow logic in MatchingViewController with firebase's Realtime database
+  * Created PreMeetingViewController to act as waiting room

 * Ma Eint Poe
   * Wireframed a prototype for overall flow of the app using Figma
   * Compiled a list of questions for questionnaire